-The \toprule, \midrule, \bottomrule and \cmidrule commands require booktabs.sty, which is called by the interact class file and included in the Interact IATEX bundle for convenience.
+The \toprule, \midrule, \bottomrule and \cmidrule commands are those used by booktabs.sty, which is called by the interact class file and included in the Interact LATEX bundle for convenience.
 Tables produced using the standard commands of the tabular environment are also compatible with the interact class file.